The Ultimate Guide to Throwing a Surprise Birthday Party

 Step 3.
 Choose a theme

 You don’t really need a surprise birthday party theme, but it makes everything easier to plan and we highly recommend one.
-When choosing a theme, the most important thing to consider is what your guest of honour likes.
+When choosing a theme, the most important thing to consider is what your guest of honor likes.
 If they’re lactose intolerant, then a Willy Wonka’s Chocolate Factory Experience might not be the best idea.

 The easiest solution is to make a list of the top three things they like.
 See which options lend themselves well to a party theme.
 Also opt for a theme that will give you the most wiggle room for venue choice, food, and dress-up ideas.